c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

    <div speech-bubble pleft atop style="--bbColor:#45c5e0"><div class="title">
-   Counsel could have asked for studies that informed on why singing and shouting could emit virons carried in :outline:`aerosols` but showed that talking or just breathing did not.
-Then if the witness didn't know of any if it was the case that she was informed by someone else, or instructred as to this claim.
+   Counsel could have asked for studies that informed on why singing and shouting could emit virons carried in aerosols but showed that talking or just breathing did not.
+Then if the witness didn't know of any if it was the case that she was informed by someone else, or instructed as to this claim.
 Then if that was the case, who that was.
 Perhaps these will be asked of Dame Jenny Harries at a later date if she is recalled for
    more questions.